-The Story of the British Isles in 100 Places is Neils very personal account of what makes these islands so special, told through the places that have witnessed the unfolding of our history.
+The British Isles, this archipelago of islands, is to Neil Oliver the best place in the world.
+From north to south, east to west it cradles astonishing beauty.
+The human story here is a million years old, and counting.
+But the tolerant, easygoing peace we enjoy has been hard won.
+We have made and known the best and worst of times.
+We have been hero and villain and all else in between, and we have learned some lessons.The Story of the British Isles in 100 Places is Neils very personal account of what makes these islands so special, told through the places that have witnessed the unfolding of our history.
 Beginning with footprints made in the sand by humankinds earliest ancestors, he takes us via Romans and Vikings, the flowering of religion, through civil war, industrial revolution and two world wars.
 From windswept headlands to battlefields, ancient trees to magnificent cathedrals, each of his destinations is a place where, somehow, the spirit of the past seems to linger.